Zephilinox/Birdman/README.md

 # Birdman The Game
-A game based on the movie Birdman
+A story game based on the movie Birdman

-# Building
+## Building
 Visual Studio 2017

-# Playing
+## Playing

 W/UP S/DOWN for moving around menus

 ENTER to select

 ESCAPE to open the pause menu

-GamePad Supported: see settings.ini for GamePad button mappings.
+GamePad Supported: see settings.ini for GamePad button mappings